codelandev/snippets/Ruby on Rails/Standard Rails Project.md

   gem 'rails_12factor', '~> 0.0.2'
   gem 'passenger', '~> 4.0'
 end
 ```

+So ok, with all the gems on Gemfile, it's time to `bundle`.

 ### Configure NProgress-Rails
 Simple as that, just and the following lines on this files: